 Task Action Why?
-When? (as planned) Report Drivers To secure agreement for the use of RIB with partner organisations To develop an MoU with MMO to promote partnership working and make available the use of FPV David Rowe for national requirements.
-Increase use of the vessel and assist with national enforcement plans to cover the period after the UK leaves the EU.
-MoU in place by April 2019 Although delayed, the task now complete.
-The MMO provided a signed "Provisions of Services" MoU relating to the MMO's use of D&S IFCA vessels in October 2019.
-MaCAA: S.173 To follow National Compliance Directives To ensure IFCA Officers comply with and conduct their enforcement activities within the national frameworks.
-This ensures consistent approach in areas of enforcement where both MMO and IFCAs have powers to enforce.
-On-going.
-National Compliance Directives that D&S IFCA adhere to include: Berried Crustacean Landing Obligation Bass Compliance Direction (as updated) Tech Con (Draft only) D&S IFCA's Enforcement and Compliance Strategy To review D&S IFCA Enforcement and Compliance Strategy To identify and document the key components of the enforcement work the IFCA undertakes and the future delivery requirements, whilst developing joint working opportunities.
+When? (as Report planned) To secure To develop an MoU with Increase use of the vessel and MoU in place by Although delayed, the task now complete.
+The MMO agreement for MMO to promote assist with national April 2019 provided a signed "Provisions of Services" MoU relating to the use of partnership working and enforcement plans to cover the the MMO's use of D&S IFCA vessels in October 2019.
+RIB with make available the use of period after the UK leaves the partner FPV David Rowe for EU. organisations national requirements.
+To follow To ensure IFCA Officers This ensures consistent On-going.
+National Compliance Directives that D&S IFCA adhere to National comply with and conduct approach in areas of include: Compliance their enforcement activities enforcement where both MMO Berried Crustacean Directives Landing Obligation

+Task Action Why?
+When? (as planned) Report within the national frameworks. and IFCAs have powers to enforce.
+Bass Compliance Direction (as updated) Tech Con (Draft only) To produce a Compliance and Enforcement Strategy To identify and document the key components of the enforcement work the IFCA undertakes and the future delivery requirements, whilst developing joint working opportunities.
 This strategy fulfils the IFCA's success criteria and provides guidance to fishers and officers on how the D&S IFCA will undertake its enforcement work.
 Published annually - July 2019.
 Although delayed, the Compliance and Enforcement Strategy document was completed and published on the D&S IFCA Website on 11 th October 2019.
 The document can be viewed in both the Resource Library (Section E) and on the drop-down Enforcement & Legislation Tab.
-Internal Governance Member of Tactical Co- ordination Group To attend meetings held at IFCA enforcement team and regional level.
+Member of Tactical Co- ordination Group To attend meetings held at IFCA enforcement team and regional level.
 This allows the sharing of illegal activity intelligence reports and co-ordination enforcement action.
 IFCA meetings 3 weekly.
 Regional every 4 weeks.
 Scheduled meetings were undertaken as per the plan.
-D&S IFCA's Enforcement and Compliance Strategy To maintain a Duty Phone To ensure the duty phone is carried by officers at out of office times.
+To maintain a Duty Phone To ensure the duty phone is carried by officers at out of office times.
 To document all reports of suspected illegal activity in intelligence reports.
 Provide a communication option to report suspicious activity out of office hours and increases knowledge of suspected illegal activity in the District.
 On-going.
 A new telephone was purchased and has been operated as per the Plan.
-D&S IFCA's Enforcement and Compliance Strategy